-• File
+File

-- New: This command will reset the map to an empty one, and the editor to a default state as well. - Open: This will load a map file picked in a dialog in the editor. - Save: Use this to save your work to a file in disk.
-Will ask for a file name when no file has been created. - Save As: This will also save your work, but will ask for a file name everytime it is called. - Open Recent: This will show a list of up to 10 files that have been recently loaded or saved. - Import Objects: This will show a file dialog with exported object (.expobj) files.
-When picked, the objects in the file will be added to the map. - Export Selection: This will save the current selection to a .expobj file. - Quit: This will exit the program.
+- New: This command will reset the map to an empty one, and the editor to a default state as well. - Open: This will open the Load file dialog for opening a saved map file. - Save: Use this to save your work to a file in disk.
+Will ask for a file name on the first time saving. - Save As: This will also save your work, but will ask for a file name everytime it is called. - Open Recent: This will show a list of up to 10 files that have been recently loaded or saved - Import Objects: This will show a file dialog with exported object (.expobj) files.
+When picked, the objects in the file will be added to the map.

+- Export Objects: This will save the current selection to a .expobj file. - Quit: This will exit the program.